Conveners

 - Mirjam Lindberg (MAX IV Laboratory)

-SLAC and collaborators are developing infrastructure and algorithms for deploying online physics models and combining them with machine learning (ML) models and ML-based feedback from its running accelerators.
-These models predict details of the beam phase space distribution, include nonlinear collective effects, and leverage high performance computing and ML-based acceleration of simulations...
+SLAC and collaborators are developing infrastructure and algorithms for deploying online physics models, combining them with online machine learning (ML) models, and using both of these in tandem for ML-based optimization and control of accelerators.
+These system models can predict details of the beam phase space distribution, include nonlinear collective effects, and leverage high...

 In times of concern over the environmental impact of high-energy physics organizations, our research in CERN's Cooling and Ventilation group in the Engineering department investigates energy-saving strategies for heating, ventilation, and air conditioning (HVAC) systems.
 Widely used in both residential and industrial settings, HVAC systems contribute up to 40% of residential and 70% of...